Membership is open to all individuals who have a scientific, practical or general interest in any aspect of snow and ice.

 To find out which category your country of work falls into, check our World Bank Country Listing.

 Please note that the system will recognise which category you fit into based on your address.
-You can check this is correct by comparing it to the World Bank country listing.
 If you think there is a mistake, please contact us at email@example.com.

 The new fee for ordinary members from high income countries is slightly reduced from 2021, and there are reductions of 20%, 40% and 60% for upper middle, lower middle and low income groups respectively.